taddeus/brainfucker/README.md

 This is a minimal compiler for the [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, written for the purpose of practicing OCaml LLVM bindings and seeing how well LLVM optimizes arrays.
-Brainfuck commands are transformed to LLVM IR, which is generated in such a way that it is easy to optimize for LLVM's `opt` utility.
+Brainfuck commands are transformed to [LLVM IR](http://llvm.org/docs/LangRef.html), which is generated in such a way that it is easy to optimize for LLVM's `opt` utility.

+The (only) source file `bf.ml` pretty much explains itself, as does the.
+`hello.b` and `rot13.b` can be used for quick testing as demonstrated below.

 Building and usage